Calibrated Surrogate Losses for Adversarially Robust Classification: Introduction

 Adversarially robust classification is typically formulated as empirical risk minimization with an \emph{adversarial 0-1 loss}, which is the maximum of the usual 0-1 loss over a set of possible perturbations of the test instance.
 This minimax optimization problem is nonconvex, and recent work, reviewed in Section~\ref{sec:related}, has proposed several convex surrogate losses.
 However, it is still unknown whether minimizing these convex surrogates leads to minimization of the adversarial 0-1 loss.

 In this work, we examine the question of which surrogate losses are calibrated with respect to (wrt) the adversarial 0-1 loss.
-A surrogate loss is said to be \emph{calibrated} wrt a target loss if minimization of the excess surrogate risk (over a specified class of decision functions) implies minimization of the excess target risk.
-Employing the calibration function perspective of~\citet{Steinwart:2007}, we show that no convex surrogate loss is calibrated wrt the adversarial 0-1 loss when restricted to the class of linear models (Section~\ref{sec:convex-surrogate}).
-We also provide necessary and sufficient conditions for a certain class of nonconvex losses to be calibrated wrt the adversarial 0-1 loss (Section~\ref{sec:calibrated-surrogate}), and further provide excess risk bounds that quantify the relationship between the excess surrogate and target risks.
-To the best of our knowledge, this is the first work not only to formally analyze the adversarial 0-1 loss by calibration analysis.
-In addition, the current work provides general calibration conditions for nonconvex surrogate losses via \emph{quasiconcavity}, which has not been investigated so far.
+Calibration, defined precisely below, means that for each possible input $x$, minimization of the excess surrogate risk (over a specified class of decision functions) implies minimization of the excess target risk.
+Calibration thus ensures pointwise consistency, and this notion has been repeatedly used to prove \emph{consistency} of algorithms based on surrogate losses.
+Employing the calibration function perspective of~\citet{Steinwart:2007}, we show that no convex surrogate loss is calibrated wrt the adversarial 0-1 loss for general distributions when restricted to the class of linear models (Section~\ref{sec:convex-surrogate}).
+Intuitively, this is because convex losses prefer predictions close to the decision boundary on average when $\P(Y=+1|X) \approx \frac{1}{2}$, while predictions that are too close to the decision boundary should be penalized in adversarially robust classification.
+We also provide necessary and sufficient conditions for a certain class of nonconvex losses to be calibrated wrt the adversarial 0-1 loss (Section~\ref{sec:calibrated-surrogate}).
+These calibrated losses attain robustness by penalizing predictions that are too close to the decision boundary.
+Finally, we show that under a certain type of low-noise condition~\citep{Massart:2006}, convex losses can be calibrated (Section~\ref{sec:low-noise}).

+To our knowledge, this is the first work to formally analyze the adversarial 0-1 loss by calibration analysis.
+Our analysis depends on the fact that the adversarially robust 0-1 loss equals the horizontally shifted (non-robust) 0-1 loss when restricted to linear models (Proposition~\ref{prop:margin-error-rate}).
+In summary, we argue against the use of convex losses in adversarially robust classification (with linear models), and calibrated nonconvex losses serve as good alternatives.